José Basco y Vargas: Conquests

 In 1782, Basco sent an expedition in the hopes of obtaining the consent of the Ivatans to become Spanish subjects.
 One reason why the Spanish wanted to claim Batanes was to prevent the islands from falling into British hands, as ships of the English East India Company were already increasingly using the Bashi Channel.
 Later, on June 26, 1783, the representatives of the native people met Joseph Huelva y Melgarejo and some Dominican priests on the plains of Basco to perform the formal annexation rites.
 Melgarejo was therefore appointed as the first governor of Batanes.

 As part of the annexation, the new province was named Provincia de la Concepcion; later, the governor-general received the title of Conde dela Conquista de Batanes; and the capital town, Basco, was named after him.
 Garrisons also were established.

 Countercrime operations

 When Basco became governor, highwaymen infested the provincial roads near Manila.
 In order to repress them, he appointed judges, each accompanied by a counsellor and an executioner, who tried the robbers in their respective places and gave them subsequent penalty.
 Although there was opposition from the Real Audiencia, the measure was so effective that in a short time security was assured everywhere.

 Revolts

 In response to the annexation of Batanes, the Ivatans, with their elders and leaders, such as the heroic Aman Dangat, revolted against foreign rule from 1785.
-In the same year, the Igorots in Nueva Vizcaya, lead by Lagutao, revolted and had to be reconquered by a force of 300 musketeers from Cagayan.
+In the same year, the Igorots in Nueva Vizcaya, led by Lagutao, revolted and had to be reconquered by a force of 300 musketeers from Cagayan.
 The rebel leader was killed in battle.